Example Workflow#

 P27 0.406667 150 None

-For the gpt2 model we thus get aweighted_accuracy
+For the gpt2 model we thus get an accuracy of 0.1495

 .
 Note that this overall accuracy score is based only on the first template of each relation, which is the template considered by default by the Evaluator